Advanced Micro-Fabrication Equipment: History

-AMEC was co-founded in May 2004 by Gerald Yin who had previously worked at Applied Materials and Lam Research.
-Yin who was 60 at the time and thinking of retirement, was invited by a middle school classmate who was now a government official in China to come home.
-Yin took a group of 15 employees with to him to Shanghai to establish AMEC.
+AMEC was co-founded in May 2004 by Gerald Yin who had previously worked at Applied Materials and Lam Research in China.
+Yin who was 60 at the time.
 Early investors in AMEC included Qualcomm and Samsung.
 Within three years, AMEC developed its own etching machine.

 In 2007, Applied Materials filed a lawsuit against AMEC claiming that Yin and several other employees at the firm were all its former staff and were involved in patent problems.
 In 2010, the two companies reached a settlement where they agreed to jointly own the patent family.

 In 2009, Lam Research field a patent lawsuit against AMEC in Taiwan but was dismissed by the court.
 In December 2010.
 AMEC launched a counterclaim against Lam Research in Shanghai alleging infringement of trade secrets related to plasma etching equipment.
 In March 2017, the court sided in favour of AMEC but Lam Research appealed the case.
 On 30 June 2023, the Shanghai High People's Court issued a final judgement in favour of AMEC.
 It was speculated AMEC's victory would allow to clear intellectual property barriers that Lam Research enacted to prevent it entering the Taiwan Market.

 In 2017, Veeco filed a patent lawsuit against AMEC but in January 2018 Chinese customs detained Veeco's imported Metalorganic vapour-phase epitaxy (MOCVD) equipment on the grounds that it infringed AMEC's patents.
 The incident was seen as crucial leverage for AMEC.
 In February 2018, both sides reached a settlement agreement regarding the patent lawsuit.

 On 22 July 2019, AMEC held its initial public offering becoming a publicly listed company on the Shanghai Stock Exchange STAR Market.
 The largest shareholders of AMEC include Shanghai Venture Capital Co., Hong Kong Exchanges and Clearing and the China Integrated Circuit Industry Investment Fund.